Details: Required resource app-e397261dac.js was not loaded.

 We can use the length of segments Rowley shares with our reference dogs to see how many generations it has been since they last shared an ancestor.
 Long segments of DNA that are identical to known purebred dogs tell Embark's scientists that Rowley has, without a doubt, a relative from that breed.
 By testing over 200,000 genetic markers, we build up her genes one DNA segment at a time, to learn the ancestry with great certainty.
-Other dog DNA tests look at fewer than 10,000 genetic markers and have to take a guess at breed ancestry based on that.
+Other dog DNA tests look at many fewer genetic markers and have to take a guess at breed ancestry based on that.

 Look closely and you'll probably find Rowley has some physical and/or behavioral resemblance with her ancestor's breeds.
 The exact similarity depends on which parts of DNA Rowley shares with each breed.
 Some traits associated with each breed are listed in the Breed & Ancestry section of our website.
 Embark will tell you even more about Rowley's traits soon!

 P.S.
 In a small proportion of cases, we find dogs that don’t share segments with other dogs we have tested, indicating the presence of a rare breed that is not part of our reference panel or possibly a true "village dog" without any purebred relatives at all.
 In these rare cases we contact the owner to find out more and let them know about their unique dog before they get their results.
 With this in-depth detective work, we are pushing science forward by identifying genetically unique groups of dogs.